 Great skin begins in your gut and the healthier your digestive system is, the healthier your skin is.
 If breakouts are your concern, pay attention to your gut.

-When there’s too much bad bacteria, undigested toxins are pushed out through the skin, contributing to (you guessed it) acne, rosacea, eczema, and rashes.
+When there are too much bad bacteria, undigested toxins are pushed out through the skin, contributing to (you guessed it) acne, rosacea, eczema, and rashes.

 Take A Hint from Sleeping Beauty